jfc4050/dlcalc/README.md

-specifications like intra/inter node bandwidth, theoretical FLOPS per device, number of accelerators per node, etc. You can check [hardware.py](dlcalc/utils/hardware.py) to see what instance types are supported, you'll have to add it there if the instance type you're interested in isn't represented there.
+specifications like intra/inter node bandwidth, theoretical FLOPS per device, number of accelerators per node, etc. You can check [hardware.py](dlcalc/utils/hardware.py) to see what instance types are supported, you'll have to add it there if the instance type you're interested in isn't represented.

 ### Samples/Sec -> Tokens/Day Converter
 Pretty self explanatory, for more details run: